Post Secondary Scholarships for Students in College and Graduate School

 The first known scholarship was awarded by the Smalley family in honor of John Smalley who died in 1983.
 Since then, the Scholarship Committee, founded in 1986 to distribute a bequest honoring Viola Peterson, a longtime member of UMCG and former high school teacher, has awarded more than 240 scholarships to deserving students active in our church.
 These scholarships represent a total of more than $275,000 awarded to students planning to attend a post high school educational institution.

-Scholarships remain possible through the ongoing support of families honoring loved ones, various organizations and members choosing to generously donate and the support of the community through fundraising.
-The Scholarship Committee, consisting of 7 lay members, coordinates the distribution of these scholarships.
+Scholarships remain possible through the ongoing support of families honoring loved ones, various organizations and members choosing to generously donate, and the community through fundraising.
+The Scholarship Committee, comprising 5 lay members, coordinates the distribution of these scholarships.

 Applications can be saved to finish editing later.

-The application deadline this year was May 6, 2022.
+The application deadline this year is May 5, 2023.

 William K. and Ruth A. Bullock Memorial Scholarship